-Residential disputes between tenants and landlords, residents and owners of caravan parks or rooming houses, renters and the Director of Housing, and about specialist disability accommodation and supported residential services.
+Rental property disputes in Victoria between renters (tenants) and rental providers (landlords), residents and owners of caravan parks or rooming houses, renters and the Director of Housing, site tenants and site owners, and about specialist disability accommodation and supported residential services.

 Before you apply

-Find out about what residential tenancy disputes you can bring to VCAT, time frames, application fees and how to apply.
+Find out about what residential tenancy issues you can bring to VCAT, time frames, application fees and how to apply.